 Google is leading the change to a better, more intelligent search experience.
 If you’re a website owner, you’ll want to make changes accordingly and prepare yourself for what’s ahead as the Hummingbird wizzes around the search engines.
 Start – or continue – writing original and engaging content and focus on long tail keywords that provide a better match to user needs.

-Have fun out there, Christina
+So have fun out there, Christina